godaddy/javascript/README.md

 ### Submit a changeset

 This repository utilizes [changesets] to handle versioning and publishing as you submit a pull-request.
+A changeset should be included with your pull-request to help the maintainers understand the changes and to help with the release process.

 To initiate a changeset run:

 ```bash
 npm run changeset